klooj/nvim_build/README.md

 ```

 ## TODO

+  - supplement/modify defaults rather than accept as is or redefine for each one.
   - option to build on one host then distribute to many
   - list of useful interactions between this role and nvim config, options, and features w/specific examples
   - luarocks